ZakirKhanAleemi/ZakirKhanAleemi/README.md

+# Zakir

-# Zakir - Bridging the Gap Between Analysis, Engineering, and Machine Learning 🚀
+- Bridging the Gap Between Analysis, Engineering, and Machine Learning 🚀

-👋 Greetings, I'm Zakir – an Analytical Engineer on a relentless pursuit of innovation.
+👋 Greetings, I'm an Analytical Engineer on a relentless pursuit of innovation.
 My journey intertwines the realms of analysis, engineering, and cutting-edge Machine Learning, all while contributing fervently to the tech community.

 ## Exploring Boundless Horizons